The monarch butterfly hovers close to extinction.

 - Sign up for the Western Monarch Milkweed Mapper.
 Monarchs are in particular danger in the western part of the United States.
 This free online tool lets you report milkweed and monarch sightings.

 Check out Monarch Joint Venture's list for more citizen scientist opportunities.

 And while you consider your options, also think about getting kids involved.
 Monarch Watch features classroom science projects for children of all ages, including tagging monarchs and recording their size.

 Donate to restore monarch habitat

 Your gift can help us reach our goal of restoring 1.5 million acres of monarch habitat in 10 years.
-For a limited time, your donation will be matched $1-for-$1 — doubling your impact.
+It costs $35 to restore an acre, which can provide a home for up to 70 butterflies.